CHANDRA COST PROPOSAL COMMON ERRORS

 - Copy of Federally Negotiated IDC Rate Agreement (Required - NASA is the only exception)

-- Certification for any workstation and general-purpose equipment costing $5,000 or more.
-(If applicable) The certification form can be found at:
+- Request for approval for the purchase of equipment costing $5,000 or more.
+(If applicable) The form can be found at:

 - Late cost proposals.
-Cost proposals (both through RPS and signed hard copy) must be submitted by the due date.
+Cost proposals must be submitted by the due date.

 - Incorrect CXC Science Proposal Numbers.